 As a Canadian gamer living in LA, Sonja Reid aka @OmgitsFireFoxx might be most famous for being a gaming influencer, but her passions aren’t limited to live streaming.
 Alongside her partnership with Twitch, Sonja collaborates on sponsored posts with Karma Automotive, a Southern California vehicle manufacturer.
 Her following consists mostly of single white men based in the United States, which isn’t particularly surprising given her expertise.
 Sonja was working in retail in 2013 when she joined Twitch.
 In January 2014 she started partnering with the brand, and by that summer was able to quit her job to stream full time.
 By 2015, she became the most followed female user on the platform.
 In 2016, she was listed as Forbes’s 30 under 30.
 Now that she’s worth an estimated 16 million dollars, it makes perfect sense that her affinity for cars would evolve into another stream of online revenue.

-For more premium content, checkout our newly released Michelin Case Study!
+For more premium automotive influencer marketing content, checkout our Michelin Case Study!